-517 Snippet 3-8: Example policySet Using a Proprietary Language
+518 Snippet 3-8: Example policySet Using a Proprietary Language

-518 3.4.2 Direct Inclusion of Policies within PolicySets
+519 3.4.2 Direct Inclusion of Policies within PolicySets

-519 In cases where there is no need for defaults or overriding for an intent included in the @provides of a use of intentMaps or policy set references.
+In cases where there is no need for defaults or overriding for an intent included in the @provides of a policySet, the policySet element can contain policies or policy attachment elements directly without the use of intentMaps or policy set references.
 There are two ways of including policies directly within a policySet.
-Either the policySet contains one or more wsp:policyAttachment elements directly as children
+Either the policySet contains one or more wsp:policyAttachment elements directly as children or it contains extension elements (using xs:any) that contain concrete policies.